benjamin-wintersteen/SentimentAnalysisThroughAnvil/README (1).md

 # Project 3c

 ## Name
+benjamin Wintersteen
 ## Class year
+2027
 ## Extension(s) - Describe your extension(s) here

 ## Resources - Who or what did you use to finish this project deliverable?
+I worked with Vishnu and Ben K-B. I did a touch of debugging with ChatGPT and also used huggingface api.

 https://anvil.works/docs/client/components/plots
 https://anvil.works/docs/client/components/plots